 What Is An Alcove Tub

-The tub is normally installed in the bathroom’s “recess”, which means that the three walls are joint together.
+The bathtub is normally installed in the bathroom’s “recess”, which means that the three walls are joined together.
+These styles come in a variety of shapes, such as square, oval, and rectangular.

-• Space-saving: can be a good option for small bathrooms
+• Space-saving: These designs can be a good option for small bathrooms

 • Easily customizable: from powered jets to shower, the simple addition instantly adds value to the bathroom and home

-• Variety of Materials: use the same materials to choose from as the drop in tub, including acrylic, cast iron, fiberglass, and stone resin
+• Variety of Materials: uses the same materials to choose from as the drop in products, including acrylic, cast-iron, fiberglass, and stone resin

 How Much Room Do You Need For An Alcove Tub?